jcl23/homology/README.md

 # homology
- A graphical editor for simplicial complexes with homology calculation.
+ A graphical editor for simplicial complexes with homology calculation